Descanonge/tol_colors/docs/source/colormaps.rst

 ------------

 Often it is better to use only a limited range of the rainbow colors.
-*rainbow_PuRd* avoids both ends, which is useful when the lowest and hightest values occurs often in the data.
+*rainbow_PuRd* avoids both ends, which is useful when the lowest and highest values occur often in the data.

 .. cmap:: rainbow_PuRd
     :alt: rainbow colormap (purple to red)